spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 OpenSearch supports most plugins compatible with Elasticsearch 7.10.2.
 However, make sure to check the compatibility of specific plugins in the OpenSearch documentation or with a particular plugin's provider.
 Some cases require plugins to be updated or replaced with OpenSearch-compatible versions.
 To get the list of the plugins you are currently using,  [contact our Support team](https://spryker.my.site.com/support/s/).
 Before the production environment is migrated, we will migrate your development and staging environments, so you can test backward compatibility.

-## How will the migration affect my current configurations and settings?
+## How will the migration affect my configuration and settings?

-The migration from Elasticsearch to OpenSearch should not affect your current configurations and settings.
-OpenSearch is designed to be backward compatible with Elasticsearch 7.10.2, which means it should respect your existing configurations and settings.
+The migration from Elasticsearch to OpenSearch should not affect your current configuration and settings.
+OpenSearch is backward compatible with Elasticsearch 7.10.2, so it should respect your existing configuration and settings.
 However, when updating to a major version, we recommend to always review update documentation or notes provided by OpenSearch.

 ## Can I roll back to Elasticsearch if I face issues after migrating to OpenSearch?

 While rolling back is generally not recommended, if you experience any significant issues after the migration, a rollback to Elasticsearch 7 is still possible.
-However, the rollback may require downtime and data migration.
-The Spryker Cloud Operations team is equipped to facilitate this process.
-However, long-term support, including security patches and updates, will be provided for OpenSearch, so a rollback should be a temporary solution.
+The rollback may require downtime and data migration, but we will facilitate this process.

+Because long-term support, security patches and updates will be provided for OpenSearch, a rollback should be a temporary solution.
 After the compatibility issues are fixed, to ensure the project's security and long-term support, it should be migrated to OpenSearch.

 ## Is there any change in the way I interact with the platform after the upgrade?

-No, there is no change in the way you interact with the platform after the upgrade.
-OpenSearch maintains compatibility with the Elasticsearch APIs, so the operations, requests, and procedures you were accustomed to using with Elasticsearch will continue functioning as before.
+No, OpenSearch maintains compatibility with the Elasticsearch APIs, so the operations, requests, and procedures you are accustomed to using with Elasticsearch will continue functioning as before.

 ## How will the migration impact my data ingestion and query processes?